 - And a 2-day in-person commitment (October 18-19, 2019) and a 1-day convening (November 2019, exact date TBD)

 Applications are now available.
 Complete the application HERE.

-- After the reading period the full grantmaking committee will convene over the course of three-days for a workshop retreat in October 2017 that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.
+- After the reading period the full Grantmaking Advisory Committee will convene over the course of two-days for a workshop retreat in October 2019, and then for a second day in November 2019, that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.

-The workshop will be structured around four distinct objectives:
+The workshops will be structured around four distinct objectives:

 - Community building and networking: We put a priority on the power that a networked community can have in addressing the challenging issues of racial justice and racial equity.
-We hope that Committee Members leave the three-day program having formed strong bonds with fellow participants, strengthening our state’s progressive community and our ability to respond in coordinated, collaborative, and creative ways to justice and equity challenges.
+We hope that Advisory Committee members leave the program having formed strong bonds with fellow participants, strengthening our state’s progressive community and our ability to respond in coordinated, collaborative, and creative ways to justice and equity challenges.